RetepRennelk/vivi-paper/README.md

 ![Restructured File](./img/restruct_init.png)

-*NOTE*: Copy the pre-built restuctured file from `build/rst `to the `./rst`-folder.
+*IMPORTANT NOTE*: Copy the pre-built restuctured file from `build/rst `to the `./rst`-folder.
 This is in order to be able to edit freely.

-From here on the command `make.py html` translates the rst-file in the `./rst`-folder and as a final result a HTML is generated.
+From here on the command `make.py html` translates the rst-file in the `./rst`-folder and as a final result an HTML-file is generated.

 ![Final HTML](./img/final_html.png)